apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 # Instrument Your Library or Framework

-Add distributed tracing support to the libraries and frameworks you maintain, so applications that depend on them get tracing for free.
+Add distributed tracing support to the libraries and frameworks you maintain, so applications that depend on them can understand better what they do during profiling.

 ## Overview